PhantomChain/docs/docs/cookbook/exchanges/relay.md

 ## Notes

-Please read the documentation pages for all of our [Ark Client and Crypto libraries](/api/sdk/) (offerred in many programming languages).
+Please read the documentation pages for all of our [Phantom Client and Crypto libraries](/api/sdk/) (offerred in many programming languages).

 Also, read the [API documentation](/api/public/v2/).